 The main issue is clearing of nets, consuming much fishing time.
 This is considered as an important economic damage, since the clearing has to be done in the restricted fishing days at sea.
-Mouat et al. (2010) report an average loss of 41 working hours/year/vessel for cleaning of nets.
-This corresponds, for Scottish vessels, with an annual loss of $\leqslant$ 12,000/year/vessel.
-If these data are also representative for (220) Dutch vessels, this amounts to $\leqslant$ 2.6m/year as the loss due to litter.
+Mouat el al. (2010) report an average loss of 41 working hours/year/vessel for cleaning of nets.
+This corresponds, for Scottish vessels, with an annual loss of \in 12,000/year/vessel.
+If these data are also representative for (220) Dutch vessels, this amounts to \in 2.6m/year as the loss due to litter.
 Net repairs form the second source of economic losses encountered by the fishing industry due to litter.
-They amount to one third of the costs related to clearing, or about $\leqslant$ 3,800/year/vessel (Mouat et al., 2010), for Scottish fishers.
+They amount to one third of the costs related to clearing, or about \in 3,800/year/vessel (Mouat et al., 2010), for Scottish fishers.

 Again, these costs refer to the actual losses.
 Benefits arise from reducing these costs.
 As in the case of operational costs due to litter, it may be assumed that maintenance costs related to net repair and clearing are roughly proportional to the amount of litter.
-A reduction of litter by 50% would therefore result in a benefit of $\leq 1.3 \text{m/year}$ .
+A reduction of litter by 50% would therefore result in a benefit of ≤ 1.3 m/year.